 We entered Rwanda after a non-stop 8 hours drive from Kampala.
 From the minute we cross the border from Uganda, we realize how different everything about this nation is.
 Initially, we needed to do away with all the polythene sacks we had carried in light of the fact that they are illegal in Rwanda.
 The roads are dizzyingly meandering and we continue being stopped almost every 30 minutes by traffic police.
-It took a while for Ugandans who were visiting by Rwanda for the first time to get used to the bus being driven on the right.
-We are in Rwanda to go to the Gorilla Naming Ceremony, which takes places every year.
+It took a while for Ugandans who were visiting Rwanda for the first time to get used to the bus being driven on the right.
+We are in Rwanda to go to the Gorilla Naming Ceremony, which takes place every year.

 Rwandese talk French, Kinyarwanda and now English, yet many of them are even now attempting to speak the latter fluently.
-But what I got know is that some of them people speech good Kiswahili, having lived in Kenya, Tanzania and Democratic Republic of Congo.
+But what I got to know is that some of them people speech good Kiswahili, having lived in Kenya, Tanzania, and the Democratic Republic of Congo.
 One local clarified to me that when the Rwandese started returning to Rwanda, Kiswahili was considered the language of the privileged, and everyone wanted to learn it.
 The late additions to the tourist attractions in the country are the Musanze Caves.
-They were launched this year to general public and those who want to visit them are charged $50.
+They were launched this year to the general public and those who want to visit them are charged $50.
 An exploration of these caves takes one hour and we also decided to go it.

-We had very little time in Rwanda and we didn’t explore all the attractions in the country, but we decided to arrange a serious 3 day gorilla safari in Rwanda in the next year and we will use African Jungle Adventures Ltd one of the leading tour and travel company operating in both Uganda and Rwanda.
+We had very little time in Rwanda and we didn’t explore all the attractions in the country, but we decided to arrange a serious 3-day gorilla safari in Rwanda in the next year and we will use African Jungle Adventures Ltd one of the leading tour and travel company operating in both Uganda and Rwanda.